YoZe24/LINFO1104_Paradigms/README.md

-# LINFO1104
+## Repository for the project of the course LINFO1104 - Programming paradigms
-Repository for the project of the course LINFO1104 - Programming paradigms
+### Grade : 16.0 / 20.0